kubemq-io/kubemq-Python/README.md

 Examples
 Please visit our extensive examples folder Please find usage examples on the examples folders.

-Queues
+### Queues
 Core features
-KubeMQ supports distributed durable FIFO based queues with the following core features:
+- KubeMQ supports distributed durable FIFO based queues with the following core features:

-Exactly One Delivery - Only one message guarantee will deliver to the subscriber
+- **Exactly One Delivery** - Only one message guarantee will deliver to the subscriber

-Single and Batch Messages Send and Receive - Single and multiple messages in one call
+- **Single and Batch Messages Send and Receive** - Single and multiple messages in one call

-RPC and Stream Flows - RPC flow allows an insert and pulls messages in one call.
+- **RPC and Stream Flows** - RPC flow allows an insert and pulls messages in one call.
 Stream flow allows single message consuming in a transactional way

-Message Policy - Each message can be configured with expiration and delay timers.
+- **Message Policy** - Each message can be configured with expiration and delay timers.
 Also, each message can specify a dead-letter queue for un-processed messages attempts

-Long Polling - Consumers can wait until a message available in the queue to consume
+- **Long Polling** - Consumers can wait until a message available in the queue to consume

-Peak Messages - Consumers can peak into a queue without removing them from the queue
+- **Peek Messages**- Consumers can peek into a queue without removing them from the queue

-Ack All Queue Messages - Any client can mark all the messages in a queue as discarded and will not be available anymore to consume
+- **Ack All Queue Messages** - Any client can mark all the messages in a queue as discarded and will not be available anymore to consume

-Visibility timers - Consumers can pull a message from the queue and set a timer which will cause the message not be visible to other consumers.
+- **Visibility timers** - Consumers can pull a message from the queue and set a timer which will cause the message not be visible to other consumers.
 This timer can be extended as needed.

-Resend Messages - Consumers can send back a message they pulled to a new queue or send a modified message to the same queue for further processing.
+- **Resend Messages** - Consumers can send back a message they pulled to a new queue or send a modified message to the same queue for further processing.

 Send Message to a Queue: